joebew42/ex_chat/README.md

 ### TODO

+- maybe `ExChat.Web.Router` is not a good name for the web sockets delivery mechanism (maybe `Web.WebSocket`)
 - handle the case when we try to send a message to an unexisting chat room
-- there seems that we have some flacky tests for "other clients" scenarios
-- rename `chatroom_websocket_handler.ex` in `chat_rooms_websocket_handler.ex`
-- maybe `ExChat.Web.Router` is not a good name for the web sockets delivery mechanism (maybe `Web.WebSocket`)
 - handle the welcome message in the `ChatRoom` itself and not in the `chatroom_websocket_handler`
 - promote the `ChatRooms` to be a `Supervisor` instead of being a `GenServer`
 - think to rename the websocket endpoint (`ws://localhost:4000/room`), maybe `/chat` or others
 - As a client I want to connect with my username so that others can see the name of the user who send the messages
 - BUG: Avoid that a subscribed client can subscribe twice to the same room
 - Unsubscribe a client to receive messages once it leave the chat
+- It seems that we have some flaky tests for "other clients" scenarios
 - improve the way we make assertions on received messages (e.g. assert_receive wants pattern match and not functions or variables)
 - handle invalid client messages
+- Setup a continuous integration for the project (e.g. using TravisCI)
 - try to write some acceptance test (e.g. gherkin/cucumber for elixir? or use ExUnit?)
 - find a way to distribute the Chat, in order to use more than one nodes
 - in `ChatRooms` there is not need of `:room` atom for the messages `{:join, client, :room, room}`, `{:send, message, :room, room}` and `{:create, :room, room}`